harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 source code repository commit identifier or tag, or a download date.

-See our guide on How to cite and describe software (http://software.ac.uk/so-exactly-what-software-did-you-use).
+See our guide on [How to cite and describe software](http://software.ac.uk/so-exactly-what-software-did-you-use).

 _Question 11.6: Does your software list the web address, and licences for all third-party dependencies and say whether the dependencies are mandatory or optional?_ Users don't want to have to search the web for your third-party dependencies to find the information they need to package or deploy your software.
 You already know all the information that your users will need about suitable versions, licences and suchlike, so you should make it available to your users.
 In particular, licence information is very important, because users need to understand the terms and conditions of third-party dependencies so that they can determine whether they are legally permitted to use them, and, so, use your software.

-_Question 11.7: Can you download dependencies using a dependency management tool or package manager? e.g.Ivy (http://ant.apache.org/ivy/),Maven (https://maven.apache.org/), Python pip (https://pypi.python.org/pypi/pip) or setuptools_
+_Question 11.7: Can you download dependencies using a dependency management tool or package manager? e.g.[Ivy](http://ant.apache.org/ivy/), [Maven](https://maven.apache.org/), [Python pip](https://pypi.python.org/pypi/pip) or [setuptools

-_(https://pypi.python.org/pypi/setuptools), PHP Composer (https://getcomposer.org/), Ruby gems (https://rubygems.org), or R PackRat (https://rstudio.github.io/packrat/)_ Bundling all third-party dependencies with your software means that your users don't need to download the dependencies.
+(https://pypi.python.org/pypi/setuptools), [PHP Composer](https://getcomposer.org/), [Ruby gems](https://rubygems.org), or [R PackRat](https://rstudio.github.io/packrat/)_ Bundling all third-party dependencies with your software means that your users don't need to download the dependencies.
 However, it can lead to a very big release packages and, in some cases, you will not be able to bundle a dependency, because its licence prevents it.
 Dependency management tools provide automated frameworks to download and install third-party dependencies at build or deployment time.
 This helps to reduce the size of release packages, avoid licensing issues and save users from having to download dependencies themselves.

 _Question 12.1: Do you have an automated test suite for your software?_

 After changing your code and rebuilding it, a developer will want to check that their changes or fixes have not broken anything.
 Tests contribute to a [fail](https://fastdatascience.com/why-do-data-science-projects-fail)-fast [environment](https://fastdatascience.com/reduce-carbon-footprint-machine-learning), which allows the rapid identification of failures introduced by changes to the code such as optimisations or bug fixes.
 The lack of tests can dissuade developers from fixing, extending or improving your software, as developers will be less sure of whether they are inadvertently introducing bugs as they do so.
 Each test might verify an individual function or method, a class or module, related modules or components or the software as a whole.
 Tests can ensure that the correct results are returned from a function, that an operation changes the state of a system as expected, or that the code behaves as expected when things go wrong.

-There are many frameworks available for writing tests in a range of languages, including JUnit (http://junit.org/) for Java, CUnit (http://cunit.sourceforge.net/) for C, CPPUnit (http://www.freedesktop.org/wiki/Software/cppunit/) and googletest (https://code.google.com/p/googletest/) for C++, FRUIT (http://sourceforge.net/projects/fortranxunit/) for Fortran, py.test (http://pytest.org/) and nosetests (http://nose.readthedocs.org/) for Python, testthat (https://cran.r-project.org/web/packages/testthat/index.html) for R and PHPUnit (https://phpunit.de) for PHP.
+There are many frameworks available for writing tests in a range of languages, including [JUnit](http://junit.org/) for Java, [CUnit](http://cunit.sourceforge.net/) for C, [CPPUnit](http://www.freedesktop.org/wiki/Software/cppunit/) and [googletest](https://code.google.com/p/googletest/) for C++, [FRUIT](http://sourceforge.net/projects/fortranxunit/) for Fortran, py.test (http://pytest.org/) and [nosetests](http://nose.readthedocs.org/) for Python, [testthat](https://cran.r-project.org/web/packages/testthat/index.html) for R and [PHPUnit](https://phpunit.de) for PHP.

 Automating the run of your test suite means the entire set of tests can be run in one go, making life easier for your developers.
 Having an automated build system is a very valuable precursor to providing a test suite, and having an automated build and test system is a valuable resource in any software project.

-See our guides on Testing your software (http://software.ac.uk/resources/guides/testing-your-software) and Adopting automated testing (http://github.com/softwaresaved/automated_testing/blob/master/README.md).
+See our guides on [Testing your software](http://software.ac.uk/resources/guides/testing-your-software) and [Adopting automated testing](http://github.com/softwaresaved/automated_testing/blob/master/README.md).

 _Question 12.2: Do you have a framework to periodically (e.g. nightly) run your tests on the latest version of the source code?_